-Wayne A. Gomes, a Madera native and a life long resident of the Fresno and Madera areas has served families for 39 years in his career of caring.
-A graduate of California State University Fresno, Wayne also served in the California Air National Guard for 6 years.
-For almost 25 years Wayne served as a funeral director and general manager of Whitehurst Sullivan Burns & Blair Funeral Home in Fresno before joining the staff at Jay Chapel in 2000 as Manager and Vice-President.
-Active in numerous community activities, he is a past-president and former board member of the Central California Funeral Directors Association, he is a past board member of the Cal Iota Alumni Association of Sigma Alpha Epsilon Fraternity.
-Wayne is a past 25 year member of the Board of Directors of the Fresno County Cabrillo Civic Club #10 and served as District Governor for Fresno, Kings and Tulare Counties.
-Over the years Wayne has served on several committees of the Catholic Diocese of Fresno and is a member of the Serra Club of the Diocese, as well as being a member of the Italian Catholic Federation, the Knights of Columbus, and the Catholic Business and Professional Club.
-A friend to many families at 1st Armenian Presbyterian Church, Holy Trinity Armenian Apostolic Church, St. Paul Armenian Church and at St. George Greek Orthodox Church of Fresno where he has been a volunteer at the annual Greek Food Festival for more than a decade.
-Wayne often remarks that his family gatherings are more like a UN meeting with so many nationalities represented in his families relationships, whether it be Portuguese, Italian, Armenian, Greek, Mexican.
+Wayne A. Gomes, a Madera native and a lifelong resident of the Fresno and Madera areas, has served families for 45 years in his career of caring.
+A graduate of California State University Fresno, Wayne also served in the California Air National Guard for six years.
+For almost 25 years, Wayne served as a funeral director and general manager of Whitehurst Sullivan Burns & Blair Funeral Home in Fresno before joining the staff at Jay Chapel in 2000 as Manager and Vice-President.
+In 2019 he became the Managing Partner of Jay Chapel.
+Active in numerous community activities, he is a past-president and former board member of the Central California Funeral Directors Association.
+He is a past board member of the Cal Iota Alumni Association of Sigma Alpha Epsilon Fraternity.
+He served as President on the Board of his Homeowners Association.
+Wayne is a past 25-year member of the Board of Directors of the Fresno County Cabrillo Civic Club #10 and served as District Governor for Fresno, Kings, and Tulare Counties.
+Over the years, Wayne has served on several committees of the Catholic Diocese of Fresno.
+He is a member of the Serra Club of the Diocese and a member of the Italian Catholic Federation, the Knights of Columbus, the Catholic Business and Professional Club and the Fresno Basque Club.
+A friend to many families at 1st Armenian Presbyterian Church, Holy Trinity Armenian Apostolic Church, St. Paul Armenian Church, and at St. George Greek Orthodox Church of Fresno, where he has been a volunteer at the annual Greek Food Festival for more than a decade.
+Wayne often remarks that his family gatherings are more like a UN meeting with so many nationalities represented in his family's relationships, whether it be Portuguese, Italian, Armenian, Greek, Mexican.
 Basque or Japanese.
-His ties run deep into the fabric of the diverse San Joaquin Valley and that is why so many people look for his guidance when planning a funeral service.
+His ties run deep into the fabric of the diverse San Joaquin Valley, and that is why so many people look for his guidance when planning a funeral service.

 Funeral Director (FDR-1202) & Embalmer (EMB-7219)

 Mark, is a “Grad” of El Camino High School, class of 1975, in Carmichael, CA. Following graduation he was called to serve as a Missionary for The Church of Jesus Christ of Latter-day Saints, 1976 – 1978.
 Upon his return Mark continued his education and graduated from Cypress College of Mortuary Science, where he received the Hilgenfeld Award for Funeral Directing Excellence.
 Mark began his career as a funeral director at Jay Chapel in 1978, and quickly became a valued part of the community.
 In 1980, he met and married his wonderful wife, Janet Brosi, a native of Madera.
-They have been blessed with six children (all of whom are graduates of Madera High School) and eighteen grandchildren.
-Over the years, Mark has served in various positions with the LDS Church including that of Bishop from 1984 – 1990, and is currently serving as Bishop again.
+They have been blessed with six children (all of whom are graduates of Madera High School) and twenty one grandchildren.
+Over the years, Mark has served in various positions with the LDS Church including that of Bishop from 1984 – 1990, and is currently serving the Church of Jesus Christ of Latter Day Saints as a Patriarch in the Fresno West Stake.
 In the Community, Mark managed the Madera area of the National Little League for 12 years, while serving concurrently as a board member.
 He has a passion for service in the Boy Scouts of America.
 He has served as a Scoutmaster, Thunderbird District Commissioner, Thunderbird District Chairman, and is currently serving as Chartering Organizational Head of Pack, Troop, Crew and Team 331, Thunderbird District Vice-Chairman, and as an Executive Board Member of the Sequoia Council.
 He says, “My greatest desire is to help people move through the grief process, what I consider the most difficult period of life following the death of someone close, and help them become an active and viable member of society again.”

 Advanced Planning Counselor